Our ICO registration number is ZB548439.

-- Recommending you as a partner to other users of the Finverity platform
+Recommending you as a partner to other users of the Finverity platform; and

-- Compliance with our legal obligations: We may be required to process or share your personal data in compliance with a legal obligation, such as in response to a request by law enforcement or when investigating a civil claim.
-We also need to process your data and share it with carefully selected KYC verification agencies in order to comply with our obligations under Anti-Money Laundering (AML) legislation.
+We may be required to process or share your personal data in compliance with a legal obligation, such as in response to a request by law enforcement or when investigating a civil claim.
+We also need to process your data and share it with carefully selected KYC verification agencies in order to comply with our obligations under Anti-Money Laundering (AML) regulations.